HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 ## Third-party type

 Our analysis shows we're using third parties a lot, but what are we using them for?
-Look at the categories of each third-party request we see the following:
+Looking at the categories of each third-party request we see the following:

 {{ figure_markup(
   image="third-parties-requests-by-type.png",